 MSB value Attenuator

 0x00 IF3_ATTEN2

 0x01 IF3_ATTEN1

-0x02 RF_ATTEN
+0x02 RF_ATTEN1

-0x03 IF1_ATTEN
+0x03 RF_ATTEN2

+0x04 IF2_ATTEN

 The LSB contains the attenuation value in 1 dB steps for the attenuator specified in the MSB.
-For example, to set the RF attenuator to 15 dB, the command data would be 0x020F.
+For example, to set the RF attenuator to 15 dB, the command bytes would be [0x11] [0x02] [0x0F].

-Enabling and Disabling the RF Preamplifier
+Enabling and Disabling the Internal Tone Generator

-The RF_PREAMPLIFIER_SETTING (0x12) register has one data byte that enables or disables the RF preamplifier.
-It is recommended that the preamplifier only be enabled when the RF input signal is less than or equal to -30 dBm.
-Enabling the preamplifier increases the receiver sensitivity for low-level signals.
-Setting the LSB of the data byte high or low will enable or disable the RF preamplifier, respectively.
-For example, to turn on the preamplifier the command data is 0x01.
+The SIG-GEN_ENABLE (0x1B) register has one data byte that enables or disables the internal sine tone generator.
+Setting the LSB of the data byte high or low will enable or disable this feature, respectively.
+For example, to turn it on the command bytes would be [0x1B] [0x01].